 While a policy to insure diversity was not a part of the enabling ordinance, the JET's CAB has always been composed of both black and white women and men.
 At no time in JET history has the African-American representation on JET's CAB been below three of the seven members.
 Also, at no time has the female representation been below three of the seven members.
-And while there is no "Black seat(s)" on JET's CAB, when openings occur there JET and the Mayor of Jonesboro is committed to filling these positions with men and women who provide public transit in Jonesboro the best possible advisory board and also who represent the diversity that exists in our city.
+When openings occur JET and the Mayor of Jonesboro are committed to filling these positions with men and women who provide public transit in Jonesboro the best possible advisory board and also who represent the diversity that exists in our city.